 This strategy was embedded in Strategy #2, but it’s worth noting specifically.
 Use the data you have to find trends in Tier 1 needs.
 The example above highlights failure rates.
 The fact that so many students were failing Algebra 2—at a rate significantly higher than other courses—was a huge red flag that something was just not working for that particular course.

-You can also look at your behavior data, social-emotional screeners, attendance data, and school climate surveys to identify areas where a large percentage of students are not responding to our current efforts.
-This is data-driven decision-making: we are using our data to identify areas of need in our universal efforts.
+You can also look at your behavior data, SEB screeners, attendance data, and school climate surveys to identify areas where a large percentage of students are not responding to our current efforts.
+This is data-driven decision making: we are using our data to identify areas of need in our universal efforts.

 4) Use an early warning system (EWS) to monitor whole child data.